 The G. Gayle Stephens Lectures (established in 1991) center on reforms in the practice of medicine and health care.

-Doctor Thomas Hines of Boston University will be the 28th G. Gayle Stephens Leccturer.
+Doctor Neal Palafox of the University of Hawai’i will be the 29th G. Gayle Stephens Leccturer.

 The Charles E. Odegaard Lectures (established in 1994) center on reforms in academic medical centers and the decentralization of medical education from the academic medical centers into the nation’s rural and underserved areas.

-Dr Peter Coggan of Michigan State University Emeritus, will be the 25th Charles E. Odegaard Lecturer.
+Doctor Donald Frey of Creighton University, will be the 26th Charles E. Odegaard Lecturer.